nl4opt/nl4opt-competition/README.md

 This repo contains the annotated dataset for NL4Opt Competition

+# News

+(July 22) Following the discussions with Karthik ([#8](../../discussions/8)) and Sam ([#15](../../discussions/15)), we have decided to remove all lines containing in-sentence "white space tokens" from the NER dataset.
+The test set has also been revised to the same format, where it will be used evaluate your submissions for Subtask-1.

 # Subtasks

 Baselines for each subtask are located in the following respositories